 Density is estimated similar to the half-normal, although the mean estimate is slightly larger.
 As we saw in the above sections, sigma = 1.1 which is very different from the half normal where sigma was 1.97.
 These results are consistent with the what we saw in the Bayesian analysis of the model.

+\begin{comment} BETH: Put this table up in Section 1? \end{comment}

 Table 1: Distance functions fit by secr.
 (Table taken from the secr help files).